blazed-labs/blazed-labs/policy/company.md

     - Handling planned deployments.
     - Deliverables to clients.

+---

+## Blazed One Solution
+The Blazed One Solution is a great collection of platforms with varying purposes.
+Blazed One Hub has cloud storage features, a terminal to enter special BLZ-SH commands, and a small social network.

+Check out the [Blazed One](https://blz.one/) website.

 ## Virtual World
 The Blazed Nation is a virtual world where users can own virtual property, conduct business, and build their own paradise.
 - [Learn More](https://github.com/blazed-labs/blazed-labs/blob/main/policy/blazed-nation.md).

+## Blazed Development Group
+The Blazed Development Group is an open-source & commercial development initiative.
+We guarantee to support our software and websites for life.
+Anyone can join, and we need much more than just programmers: designers, project managers, testers, sales, support (just to name a few roles).
+To become part of the action, head on over to our [Website](https://blazed.dev/).

+## Blazed Software
+The Blazed Software website is a software sharing platform with amazing community and feedback features.
+Also, we employ a strict quality assurance (QA) policy when examining submitted software.
+This is to protect users from malicious software, such as viruses and adware.
+Every time a software project issues a release, a (or many) Blazed Engineer(s) will carefully examine the entire source code of the software for unwanted operations.
+Check it out by visiting our [Website](https://blazed.software/).

 ## Projects
 Business activity should be organized into "projects", containing actionable tasks, which produce deliverable [Product(s) or State(s)].